-• Attendance Classroom attendance is mandatory.
+• Attendance Virtual classroom attendance is mandatory.
 Students are expected to arrive to class sessions on time and remain for the entire class period.
-Should events require an absence, it is the student's responsibility to acquire all materials and information covered during their absence from peers.
-Per university policy, children and non-registered guests are not allowed to attend class sessions.
+Should events require an absence, it is the student's responsibility to acquire all materials and information covered during their absence from peers and Canvas.
 Students are expected to attend the course section for which they are registered.

-• Professionalism Classroom participation during discussions and demonstrations should be conducted in a professional manner.
+• Professionalism Virtual classroom participation during discussions and demonstrations should be conducted in a professional manner.
 At a minimum, students must maintain a level of respectful, courteous behavior expected of a professional in the field of speech-language pathology.
 Cell phone and electronic device use for non-academic purposes is not permitted during the class period.